aaronallen8455/hi-fi/README.md

     ...
 ```
 This idiom has a number of down-sides:
-- It looks bizzare to the uninitiated.
+- It looks bizarre to the uninitiated.
 - You must know the order of fields in the record to tell which expression is
   mapping to which field.
 It's a common mistake to get the ordering wrong, which
   won't be caught at compile time if the fields are of the same type.